 SEVEN links together Western Australia’s best trails and most spectacular climbs to form the ultimate one day challenge in Australian cycling.
-The 125km route features nine categorised climbs, a total of 2810 metres of elevation gain.
+The 125km route features nine categorised climbs, with over 3000 metres of elevation gain.
 The scenery along the way is more typical of North American landscapes than how people typically imagine Australia to be.
-SEVEN has been designed to be difficult, completion of all seven sectors will represent victory, SEVEN will redefine your limits, and succeed or fail, it will be experience that you will remember forever.
+The route has been designed to be difficult, completion of all seven sectors will represent victory, SEVEN will redefine your limits, and succeed or fail, it will be an experience that you will remember forever.

-The course starts and finishes in the picturesque township of Nannup approximately 40 minutes drive from the major regional centres of Busselton, Bridgetown and Margaret River.
+The course starts and finishes in the picturesque township of Nannup, approximately 40 minutes drive from the major regional centres of Busselton, Bridgetown and Margaret River.
+The Melo Velo Cafe and Bike Shop is our event village host, and their delightful grounds along Brockman Street provide the perfect starting point for your SEVEN adventure.
 The route winds its way around the golden triangle of cycling in WA that is formed by connecting the townships of Nannup, Bridgetown and Donnybrook.
 This area is estimated to be around 30,000 acres and have in excess of 1000km of rideable roads and trails.

-The major climbs of SEVEN are amongst the best that the State has to offer.
+Thanks to the unique topography of the valley and peaks between Nannup and Balingup, the ten major climbs of SEVEN are amongst the best that the State has to offer.
 These climbs range in length from 1.2km to 4.5km long with gradients frequently touching on 20%.
-Our advise is to not use too much energy too early, the primary climbs of Brockman Farm, The Crucible, Arcadia and Chainsaw Ridge will in particular be challenging to tired legs.
+Our advice is to not use too much energy too early.
+The primary climbs of Brockman Farm, The Crucible, Kinky, Arcadia, and Chainsaw Ridge are in particular challenging to tired legs.

 Who can enter?

 SEVEN is open to riders of all abilities, however a medium to high level of fitness will be required to complete all seven sectors in the allotted ten hours.
-FIVE will be a popular option with an anticipated 50% of the field in this category.
 The event is not suitable for road bikes.
 For riders from non MTB backgrounds we strongly recommend the use of caution on descents, as for every epic climb in the event there is a corresponding downhill.

-Enter with the intent to try and ride all seven sectors (SEVEN) or choose an 85km option that takes in five sectors, (FIVE.)
-There is also an option for people to sign up top be a part of our crew if you would like to be a part of the event, but don’t feel that you are up to riding.
+Enter with the intent to try and ride all seven sectors (SEVEN) or choose from an 85km/1700m option that takes in five sectors (FIVE) or a 50km/1100m option that takes in three sectors (THREE).
+There is also an option for people to sign up to be a part of our crew if you would like to be a part of the event, but don’t feel that you are up to riding.